L^p Boundedness of the Scattering Wave Operators of Schroedinger Dynamics with Time-dependent Potentials and applications: Improved Cancellation Lemma (CL)

 that is,

-\end{proof} It implies immediately the global boundedness of $\Omega(0,T)$ for Schr\"odinger equations with general potentials; for example, quasi-periodic in $x$, on $\s^\infty$ space in one dimension: \begin{corollary}In one dimension, if $V(x)$ is quasi periodic, (in other word, if $V(x)$ is a finite sum of terms of the form $a\cos(bx)$ or $a\sin(bx)$) and if the initial data is $de^{icx}$ for some $c,d\in \mathbb{R}$, then $\Omega(0,t)\psi(0)$ of
+\end{proof} It implies immediately the global boundedness of $\Omega(0,t)$ for Schr\"odinger equations with general potentials; for example, quasi-periodic in $x$, on $\s^\infty$ space in one dimension: \begin{corollary}In one dimension, if $V(x)$ is quasi periodic, (in other word, if $V(x)$ is a finite sum of terms of the form $a\cos(bx)$ or $a\sin(bx)$) and if the initial data is $de^{icx}$ for some $c,d\in \mathbb{R}$, then $\Omega(0,t)\psi(0)$ where $\psi(t)$ is the solution to system

 exists in $\s^\infty$ and is a sum of sine and cosine terms only, and is bounded for all times. \end{corollary} \begin{proof} Assume

 The boundedness follows from \eqref{Sep.24.3} with

 The solution is a sum of sine and cosine terms only since